- Family Travelers

 Charlottetown is the capital of Prince Edward Island.
 Once on land in PEI, you can’t but help notice the soil is a rich red, as rich as the history itself.
 Fans of Lucy Maude Montgomery’s Anne of Green Gables books can visit Cavendish where you can actually walk through the homestead of this beloved fictional character.
 You leave believing the little red head girl really must have lived.

 The charm of Quebec can be seen in the below video:

 When the ship docks in Quebec City, it is like stepping back in time, into the first French city in North America; the old part of the city is rich with historic buildings, chic boutiques and cafes on every corner.
 Quebec City is a great place to brush up on your high school French.

-Other Canada & New England Cruise Options
+Other Major Canada & New England Cruise Options

-Carnival (888/CARNIVAL) has shorter four or five-day Canada/New England cruises with stops at Saint John, New Brunswick and Halifax, Nova Scotia in Canada; Portland in Maine; and Boston, Massachusetts aboard the Carnival Triumph through late-fall.
+Carnival (888/CARNIVAL) has shorter four or five-day Canada/New England cruises with stops at Saint John, New Brunswick and Halifax, Nova Scotia in Canada; Portland in Maine; and Boston, Massachusetts aboard the Carnival Glory through late-fall.

 Celebrity Cruises (800/647-2251) has longer 13 and 14-night cruises leaving from Bayonne, New Jersey and stopping at four ports in Canada.